Sales Terms & Conditions

 Risk & Insurance

 - Risk in the Product and any Equipment passes to you as soon as it leaves our premises (even if we are delivering it to you).
-Where we deliver the Product under a Separate Service Contract, we will insure the Product and any Equipment in accordance with clause 4.
+Where we deliver the Product, we will insure the Product and any Equipment in accordance with clause 5.

 - In all other cases you must take out insurance covering the Product (and also insure any Equipment that is on your premises) against loss or damage and note our interest in them.
-You must pay us any insurance payout you receive.
+You must pay us any insurance payout you receive relating to the Product or Equipment.

-- You must show us evidence on request that you have taken out all required insurances.
+- You must show us evidence on reasonable request that you have taken out all required insurances.

-- You must not do anything (including failing to act) that we believe is likely to adversely affect our reputation, sales or brands.
+- You must not do anything (including failing to act) that is reasonably likely to adversely affect our reputation, sales or brands.
+We must not do anything (including failing to act) that is reasonably likely to adversely affect your reputation, sales or brands.

 - Products supplied to you for consumption or dispensing on licensed premises must not be mixed with other liquids or substances, except as expressly requested by a patron, and must only be dispensed from taps and other devices bearing our product name or logo for the Product.

-- You must notify us within 7 days of any change in your ownership, shareholders, directors, registered office or business address.
+- You must notify us within 7 days before any change in your ownership, shareholders, directors, registered office or business address.

 Disputes and Claims